rodriggj/graphql_by_example/readme.md

 <p align="center"><img src="https://user-images.githubusercontent.com/8760590/137595912-5e7e41ef-3e86-464e-a136-cd226415744c.png" width="450"/></p>

 >**Challenge...**
-> Use the RESTful convention, and write a an endpoint that will fetch the data needed to mimic the Friend / Company / Position relationship required for my front-end.
-Requirements: 1. ensure to use RESTful conventions, 2. ensure the solution is scalable (reusable / not custom) 3. supports developer-community / easily  consumable.
+> Use the RESTful convention, and write a an endpoint that will fetch the data needed to mimic the `User / Friend / Company / Position` relationship required for my front-end.
+> Requirements:
+> 1. ensure to use RESTful conventions,
+> 2. ensure the solution is scalable (reusable / not custom)
+> 3. supports developer-community / easily  consumable.

 >**Observations...**